• Home

 Recommended Video

-That’s because children as young as 6 could start saving for retirement, under new plans.
+That’s because under the German government’s new plans, children as young as 6 will start saving for retirement.

 Then, from the age of 18 onward, they can add personal funds to the accounts and enjoy tax-free profits.
 However, that cash will become accessible to account holders only when they reach retirement age—which is currently set at 67 in Germany.